aryavorskiy/LatticeModels.jl/docs/src/manual/hamiltonian.md

 H2 = Hamiltonian(builder)
 H2 == tightbinding_hamiltonian(l, field=LandauGauge(0.1) + PointFlux(0.3, (0.5, 0.5)))
 ```

+!!! note
+    Most of the gauge fields are not directly compatible with periodic boundary conditions.
+Small tweaks are made to make them work automatically: for example, additional point fluxes are added to ensure hoppings are computed correctly, and the gauge is implicitly switched to `:singular`.
+You can disable this behavior by setting `auto_pbc_field=false` keyword argument if you really know what you are doing.

 To find out more about operators, diagonalization and observables, proceed to the next section.